sinoftheta/project2001/readme.md

 TODO: need to namespace stuff, but want to keep as much as possible in c for simplicity?
+TODO: look into making a complation database so you can have goto definition and stuff in your editor: https://www.jetbrains.com/help/fleet/generating-a-json-compilation-database.html

 ## Next Steps ##